-While communities of practice begin to incorporate artificial intelligence into the real-world, Courtney Ehrlichman launched the Ehrlichman Group to works to ensure that transportation technology solves for humanity while community values remain authentically centered.
-Courtney’s background - steeped in community & economic development, human-centered design, bleeding-edge transportation technology - drives the The Ehrlichman Group’s vision into real-world application.
+While communities of practice begin to incorporate artificial intelligence into the mobility landscape, Courtney Ehrlichman launched the Ehrlichman Group to ensure that these technologies solve for humanity.
+Courtney’s background - steeped in community & economic development, human-centered design, public policy & bleeding-edge mobility a.i. research - drives the The Ehrlichman Group’s vision into real-world application.

-In late 2016, Courtney co-founded Roadbotics, a Robotics Institute spin-off company that uses AI to monitor road surfaces.
+In late 2016, while at CMU, Ms. Ehrlichman co-founded RoadBotics, a Robotics Institute spin-off company that uses AI to monitor road surfaces.
 She writes on the social implications of mobility ai and has spoken both locally and globally about her concerns (from TEDx Pittsburgh to the United Nations).

 Universal Basic Mobility Keynote: United Nation’s AI for Good Conference, 2019

 State of the AV Industry: Presentation to Pennsylvania AV Task Force, 2019

 Winner of Ford’s City of Tomorrow Challenge Pittsburgh, 2018

 Transpo Tech Subject Matter Expert for Mobiliti, a first of it’s kind co-design workshop